 - Approach & Idea

-User on-boarding is something that can be monitored, analysed and tweaked, so make sure to use all the tools at your disposal.
+User onboarding is something that can be monitored, analyzed and tweaked, so make sure to use all the tools at your disposal.

 The best way to make sure people don’t abandon your app is to communicate clearly and concisely which permissions you need, and why you need them (the why is extremely important).
 We’d advise you to make app registration an option, and not a requirement, and to clearly state which methods you’re using to make sure user data does not get into the wrong hands (you can use Terms and Conditions to communicate this message).
 And please be extra careful when it comes to sharing.